 Given the present state of things, Indonesia is well on its way to recovery.
 The best course of action for investors in this New Normal period is to be cautious with their money because future economic prospects are still unclear.
-However, at this time, it doesn't hurt for moderate-risk investors to invest more in mixed mutual fund products.
 The major goal is to keep the value of return on investment constant so that the risk of a pandemic is kept to a minimum.
 This can be accomplished by investing in products such as Corporate Bonds, which can yield profits although not as big as stocks.
-This step is one of the efforts to avoid abnormal stock returns that are too high and can reduce the portion of investment in medium-risk instruments.
-This advice is given because the essence of investing is to get a high rate of return and that investment is idle money outside of an emergency fund, so you should still be smart in choosing the appropriate risk at this time.
+This step is one effort to avoid abnormal stock returns that are too high and can reduce the portion of investment in medium-risk instruments.
+This advice is given because the essence of investing is to get a high rate of return and that investment is idle money outside of an emergency fund, so you should still be smart in choosing the risk.

-However, to maximize financial gains from shares sold or purchased, investors should stay objective and utilize the correct analysis, both technical and fundamental, as the basis for making investment decisions.
+However, to maximize financial gains from shares sold or purchased, investors should stay aim and use the correct analysis, both technical and fundamental, as the basis for making investment decisions.
 This statement is a research limitation.
-Future researchers should continue researching phenomena that occur over the course of a year in various stock markets to strengthen the trend of finding monthly abnormal returns for decision making, and these findings will be useful for the development of efficiency theory, and the present state of the stock market no conflict of interest between the authors and producers of the products because we do not intend to use these products as an avenue for any litigation but for the advancement of knowledge.
-Also, the research was not funded by the producing company rather it was funded by personal efforts of the authors.
+Future researchers should continue researching phenomena that occur over the course of a year in various stock markets to strengthen the trend of finding monthly abnormal returns for decision making, and these findings will be useful for the development of efficiency theory, and the present state of the stock market.